-Snares Islands (also known as The Snares or Tini Heke), is a small island group located about 200 km (124 ml) south of New Zealand's South Island and to the southwest of Stewart Island.
-The islands cover a total area of approx 3,5 km2 (1,35 ml2) and have a population of around 50 people.
+Snares Islands (aka The Snares or Tini Heke) is a small archipelago located to the southwest of Stewart Island and approx 200 km (124 mi) south of New Zealand's South Island.
+The group covers a total area of approx 3,5 km2 (1,4 mi2) and have population under 100.

 The Snares consist of North East Island (main/largest), the smaller Broughton Island, as well as the Western Chain Islands - approx 5 km (3 mi) to the southwest.
 The group was first sighted by Europeans in November 1791 and independently by two British Royal Navy ships - HMS Discovery (commanded by George Vancouver /1757-1798) and HMS Chatham (commanded by William R. Broughton /1762-1821).
 Both vessels were part of the global Vancouver Expedition (1791-95).
 Captain Vancouver named the islands "The Snares" as he considered them a shipping threat.